I was reading this very good piece by Matthew Klein at FT Alphaville when I came across this line:

 Okay, so, no government here at all.
 In theory, a totally private economy could utilize a form of “money” purely for the purpose of exchanging goods and services.
 There are plenty of historical examples of this throughout time, but the problem is that, as inherently social animals, the mythical “Robinson Crusoe” concept of money just doesn’t work out very cleanly.
 In other words, the existence of money impacts all of us who need it or want it.

 If you live in the town next door and your town uses a different form of “money” than my town, but I want to buy the new long rifle that is only manufactured by a company in your town (who doesn’t accept my town’s money) then I have to obtain your town’s money.
 You can imagine how this relationship plays out over history as money becomes an increasingly social construct in a world that is increasingly interconnected.
-And since money is a social construct then money plays into other broader social needs.
-While it is certainly an instrument of private exchange, it has become an instrument of public exchange due to the sheer complexity of the societies in which we live and their interconnectedness.
+While money is an instrument of private exchange, it has become an instrument of public exchange due to the sheer complexity of the societies in which we live and their interconnectedness.

-None of this government involvement in money comes first though.
-You’ll notice that a viable form of money is ALWAYS preceded by a valuable private sector which produces valuable goods and services.
+We shouldn’t put the cart before the horse though.
+While government plays an increasingly important role in the existence of money you’ll notice that a viable form of money is ALWAYS preceded by a valuable private sector which produces valuable goods and services.
 Almost everything the government does is after the fact in a supporting role.
-As I like to say, capitalism makes socialism possible.
+As I like to say, capitalism makes a degree of socialism sustainable.
 So yes, a government can certainly increase the viability of a form of money through things like the legal system, but we should never lose sight of the fact that money is only as good as the output it gives us access to.
 And while much of that output is created by governments these days the majority of domestic innovation and production is a private undertaking.
 Therefore, I would change Matthew’s comment to something more like this:

-“The only kinds of money that reliably hold their value are the ones explicitly backed by strong private sector output*.”
+“The only kinds of money that reliably hold their value are the ones explicitly backed by strong private sector output with credible public institutions reinforcing that private sector strength.”